mikahGeek/oblige-old/oblige_connect/README.md

 * [Python 3 installed](https://www.python.org/downloads/)
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

+You must have Docker running to execute any `make` or local invoke commands.

 ## Deploy the sample application

 > **Already know this sample?
 Run: `make hurry` - This command will install app deps, build, and deploy your Serverless application using SAM.**